220th Siege Battery, Royal Garrison Artillery: Winter 1917–18

 Trench raids, CB and HF tasks continued through the winter, with No 7 Squadron, Royal Flying Corps spotting for the guns when weather permitted.
 Some of the 6-inch howitzers were dragged forward with great difficulty along muddy roads by FWD Model B lorries to bring more distant targets into range.
 Ammunition expenditure was high despite the difficulty of resupply, made worse on 11 November when a German shell hit an ammunition dump by the light railway, causing a huge crater and leaving 220th Siege Bty unable fire for some time.

 By now HAG allocations were becoming more fixed, and they were converted into permanent RGA brigades during the winter.
 56th HAG became 56th Brigade on 20 December.
-Apart from temporary detachments, 220th Siege Bty remained with this brigade until 1919.Farndale, Western Front, Annex E. Major H.M.A.
+Apart from temporary detachments, 220th Siege Bty remained with this brigade until 1919.
+Major H.M.A.
 Ward, commanding 220th Siege Bty was awarded the Distinguished Service Order at the new year.